IOStream-OpenEnd/MagikMoments/README.md

 - [x] Save the frames into an array.
 (We can use a generator function and directly work on the images.
 It is also CPU/memory efficient)

+- [x] Detect human faces from frames.
+(Faces are recognizable in PR 14)

-- [ ] Check which frames are magic moments using images processing and machine learning.
+- [ ] Check which faces are magic moments using images processing and machine learning.

 - [x] Convert those frames into a video.
 (Merging frames)